genepattern/ExampleModule/GenePattern Module Tutorial.md

 #### Final Step - Save and Run the Module 💾👟
 - Now that we have developed our module, it is time to scroll to the top of the screen and choose the `Save & Run` option.
 - We will now want to run our module and see if it works as expected.
-	- First, we want to go to the Home screen of `beta.genepattern.org`
+	- First, we want to go to the Home screen of your GenePattern local installation.
 	- Next, under `Search Modules & Pipelines`, type the name of your module
 	- Once it shows up, select it
 	- You will now test it by doing the following: